victorshao/BRUHsailer/README.md

 For any questions or issues, please open an issue in the repository

 ## Acknowledgements
 Big thanks to So Iron BRUH and ParasailerOSRS for permission to make this based on their guide, and for testing.
-Additional thanks to the ironman community as a whole, projects like these exist without the great community.
+Additional thanks to the ironman community as a whole, projects like these wouldn't exist without the great community.

 ## License
 MIT License